m3g/JuliaNotes.jl/docs/src/anonymous.md

-# Anonymous functions
+# Anonymous functions and closures

-Anonymous are an important part of the Julia syntax, and permeate many of the codes in Julia.
+Anonymous functions and closures are an important part of the Julia syntax.

 For example, a simple example of the frequent use of anonymous functions is on calls to the `findfirst` function, which returns the element of an array which first matches a condition: